DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

 memory region and its file descriptor in the ancillary data of the message.
 The file descriptor is used to map that region.

-There is no ``VHOST_NET_SET_BACKEND`` message as in vhost-cuse to signal whether the virtio device is ready or stopped.
-Instead, ``VHOST_SET_VRING_KICK`` is used as the signal to put the vhost device into the data plane, and ``VHOST_GET_VRING_BASE`` is used as the signal to remove the vhost device from the data plane.
+``VHOST_SET_VRING_KICK`` is used as the signal to put the vhost device into the data plane, and ``VHOST_GET_VRING_BASE`` is used as the signal to remove the vhost device from the data plane.